 Pork with Paprika, Mushrooms, and Sour Cream

 My fondness for Hungarian Paprika is probably obvious, and this comforting Pork with Paprika, Mushrooms, and Sour Cream is an easy dinner that was a big hit at my house.
 I actually combined two recipe ideas to make a paprika-spiced combination of pork, mushrooms, onions, and tomatoes with sour cream stirred in at the very end.
 This is not a stew; the meat is browned and then just warmed in the sauce.

-You could serve this over brown rice or whole-wheat noodles, but I just ate it in a bowl as a low-carb main dish.
+You could serve this over brown rice or cauliflower rice, but I just ate it in a bowl as a low-carb main dish.
 This will be tasty no matter how you serve it; enjoy!